Pretty Good Muffins: Simple muffins with chocolate & Biscoff from $1.40 & special banana pudding matcha lattes

-Wander into Hong Lim Complex, and you’ll find hole-in-the-wall bakery shop Pretty Good Muffins on Level 2.
+Wander into Hong Lim Complex, and you’ll find a hole-in-the-wall bakery shop, Pretty Good Muffins on Level 2

-Pretty Good Muffins (PGM) is a relatively new small business that opened in Aug 2024.
+Pretty Good Muffins (PGM) is a small business that opened in Aug 2024.
 Because of its insanely affordable muffins, it has quickly grown to be a popular spot among customers of all ages.
-Drinks like brewed tea and chocolate are also available at reasonable prices – can you believe matcha costs as little as S$4 here?
+Drinks like brewed tea and chocolate are also available at reasonable prices – can you believe matcha costs as little as S$5 here?

 Two of PGM’s founders, Mao and Pan, explained the preparation process to me.
-The muffins begin with a base batter that comes in 3 flavours: classic Vanilla (S$1.30), Chocolate (S$1.40) and Matcha (S$1.50).
+The muffins begin with 1 of 3 base batters: Vanilla, Chocolate, and Matcha

 As the pastries baked, Mao and Pan shared more of Pretty Good Muffin’s backstory.
 PGM not only stands for the obvious but is also an abbreviation of the owners’ names: Pan (P), Gang Yuan (G) and Mao (M).